geovanesv/NER-BERT-VS-ChatGPT/README.md

 ## Estrutura do Repositório

-- `Notebooks/BERT/`: Contém o notebook do colab com toda a implementaçao do BERTT.
+- `Notebooks/BERT/`: Contém o notebook do colab com toda a implementaçao do BERT.
 - `Notebooks/ChatGPT`: Contém o notebbok do colab com toda a implementação do NER-ChatGPT.
 - `data/`: Armazena um arquivo csv contendo as respostas do chatGPT.